Last Updated on

 - Built-in sun-shade, durable rubber twist up eyecups, and rotating tripod ring for convenient and intuitive use

 - Backed by Vortex’s VIP Unconditional Lifetime Warranty

 The scoop on the scope is, the Vortex Diamondback 20-60X60 spotter has great value.
 It’s one of our favorites, because it’s clean, easy to use, and it has excellent quality to match its price.
 But, it only has a single focus system.
 We suppose it would cost more for the dual focus system, but we can’t have everything for cheap now, can we?

 An affordable Vortex that does offer the dual focus system is the Vortex Optics Viper HD 15-45×65 spotting scope.
-It will cost a little more, but if the fine adjustments with less revolutions is worth it to you, you’ll be ecstatic with the buy so check it out now.
+It will cost a little more, but if the fine adjustments with less revolutions is worth it to you, you’ll be ecstatic with the buy.

 Vortex is famous across the United States for their high quality at affordable prices.
 Honestly, they’re hard to beat when you’re looking for both functionality and affordability in one.
 Vortex might just be the new kind of movement you need to join!